-This surgery is most commonly performed to treat Chiari-like Malformation.
-While this is an oversimplification, in general, this condition is caused by a bony indentation on the back part of the brain.
-In this surgery, our neurologists relieve the compression on the back part of the brain.
+Foramen magnum decompression surgery is most commonly performed to treat Chiari-like Malformation.
+While this is an oversimplification, during this surgery, a pet neurologist removes malformed bone that is causing compression in the back part of the brain.

-Ventriculoperitoneal shunting is a surgery to treat extra fluid building within the brain (hydrocephalus).
-This is most commonly found in puppies.
-A specialized tube is placed under the skin to direct fluid from the brain into your pet’s belly.
+Ventriculoperitoneal (VP) shunting is a surgery for treating the buildup of extra fluid within the brain caused by hydrocephalus.
+A specialized tube is placed under the skin to direct fluid from the brain into the patient’s belly.
 Most dogs and cats with congenital hydrocephalus do very well with surgery.

-Rarely, brain surgery is needed if there is excessive bleeding in the brain, broken bones of the skull or foreign objects (bullets, broken tooth, dirt and debris).
-The likelihood of success depends on many factors, which our neurologists will discuss with you in detail based on your pet’s situation.
+Rarely, brain surgery is needed following head trauma if there is excessive bleeding in the brain, broken bones of the skull, or foreign objects (bullets, broken tooth, dirt and debris) lodged in the brain.
+The likelihood of success depends on many factors, which your vet neurologist will discuss with you in detail based on your particular pet’s situation.

-Why Choose Southeast Veterinary Neurology for Your Pet’s Brain Surgery
+Why choose Southeast Veterinary Neurology for pet brain surgery?

 Our neurologists are highly skilled in neurology and neurosurgery, including brain surgery.
-Our team has performed thousands of successful procedures over the years.
-In fact, many other neurologists in Florida send their most complicated cases for brain surgery to Southeast Veterinary Neurology.
-Despite this, we only recommend surgery if we think it is the best thing for your pet, and only after talking with you about all of your options and the pros and cons of each.
+In fact, other pet neurologists often send their most complicated cases for brain surgery to SEVN.
+Even so, we will only recommend surgery if we think it is the best treatment for your pet after reviewing all options, pros, and cons with you.